mtrevisan/Boxon/README.md

 ### version 1.1.0 - 202008??
 - Better handling of NOP logger.
 - Abandoned [Reflections](https://github.com/ronmamo/reflections) in favor of [ClassGraph](https://github.com/classgraph/classgraph).
+- Added BindArray.selectDefault and BindObject.selectDefault to cope with default selector that has no prefix.
 - Added some feasibility checks on annotation data.
 - Added public constructor to Parser to allow for extensions.
 - Changed the signature of Checksummer.calculateChecksum returning short instead of long.